bradrn/brassica/Documentation.md

 end
 ```

+In the above example, the later definition of `V` replaces the earlier definition of `V`.
-If the output from the sound changes includes a sound outside the expected inventory,
+If the output from the sound changes includes a sound outside the expected final inventory,
-  the unexpected sound will then be replaced by �, allowing the mistake to be immediately highlighted.
+  the second category block will cause the unexpected sound to be replaced by �, immediately highlighting the mistake.

-Note that in the example above, the later definition of `V` overrode the earlier definition of `V`.
-This is always the case with multiple category blocks.
-In some cases the phonology will have changed so dramatically that nearly all categories will need to be overridden.
+In some cases the phonology will have changed so dramatically that all categories will need to be replaced entirely.
-For these situations, the category block may be introduced with `new categories`;
+For this case, Brassica allows the category block to be introduced with `new categories` rather than `categories`.
-  such a declaration will clear all pre-existing category assignments.
+Such a declaration will clear all pre-existing category assignments.

-Useful tip: don’t forget that you can write rules before the first category definition!
+Furthermore, don’t forget that you can write rules before the first category definition!
 This is a good place to do operations such as deromanisation.
-Otherwise, Brassica would replace all unknown graphemes from the romanisation with the replacement character �.
+Otherwise, Brassica would replace any unknown graphemes in the romanisation with the replacement character �.

 ### Operations on categories